 1. Class I (< 330 lb or < 150 kg): Micro or Small Drones

-There are many types of military drones that can be used in missions to perform Computerized Command, Control, Communication & Information solutions.
+There are many types of military drones that can be used in missions to perform Computerized Command, Control, Communication and information solutions.
 These drones can provide ISTAR (Intelligence Surveillance Target Acquisition and Reconnaissance).

 Some examples include micro or mini size quadcopters which have advantages over larger UAVs for precision targeting as they fly at lower altitudes with more speed than the larger models.
 A example of a great micro drone in Class I is the Thales FULMAR fixed wing micro-UAV.
 It was developed by Thales and Wake engineering, with an endurance of 12 hours flight time and range up to 55 miles (90 km).